thomaskejser/modern-cmake/docs/blog.md

 ## `.gitmodules` - external modules

 If you have used `git submodule` this file will appear.
-For example, you may choose to [Vendor vcpkg](#the-doctors-choice-vendoring-vcpkg) which will create this file.
+For example, you may choose to [Vendor vcpkg,](#the-doctors-choice-vendoring-vcpkg) which will create this file.

 You should not need to do anything to this file, it is maintained by `git`.